AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/hcaptcha.md

 ---
 # hCaptcha Component{#hCaptcha-component-adaptive-forms-core-component}

-<span class="preview"> This feature is under Early Adopter Program.
+<span class="preview"> This feature is under the Early Adopter Program.
 You can write to aem-forms-ea@adobe.com from your official email id to join the early adopter program and request access to the capability. </span>

 hCaptcha&reg; service protects your forms from bots, spam, and automated abuse.
 It poses a checkbox widget challenge and evaluates the user response to determine if it's a human or a bot interacting with the form.
 It prevents the user to proceed if the test fails and helps make online transactions secure by keeping bots from posting spam or malicious activities.